fbpx

 • The bill would increase criminal penalties for willful violations of campaign finance laws from up to $3,000 and six months in jail to up to $5,000 and a year in jail.
 It would create a felony penalty of perjury for willfully filing false campaign finance reports.
 It would also increase fines and penalties for administrative violations, such as failing to file campaign finance reports timely.

-• It would define coordinated expenditures and electioneering, seeking to prohibit third parties spending to help candidates but they are acting independently and not following contribution limits and cut down on millions in “dark money” that has begun flowing into Mississippi elections.
+• It would define coordinated expenditures and electioneering, seeking to prohibit third parties spending to candidates but claiming they are acting independently and not contribution limits and cut down on millions in “dark money” that has begun flowing into Mississippi elections.

 • Would require candidates to list the name, address and occupation of a donor.
 It would also give the secretary of state authority to check reports to make sure they are complete and appear accurate.
 Under current law, the secretary’s office is simply a repository, and has little oversight on whether reports are accurate and complete.